ravachol/kew/README.md

 <br>
 <br>

-kew (/kjuː/) is a terminal music player.
+kew (/kjuː/ - variant of cue) is a terminal music player.

 ## Features